naser-papi/frontend-ticket-challenge/README.md

 - adding "test" script to package.json file in order to run Cypress and app in the same time
 - writing tests for different APIs by using API Standard document and mockup the Api result.
 - developing the needed codes for passing written tests in each component
+- adding cypress code coverage by utilizing these libraries after one day research:
+    - vite-plugin-istanbul
+    - @istanbuljs/nyc-config-typescript
+    - cypress/code-coverage
+    - using this cool article https://dev.to/giannispapadakis/code-coverage-with-react-vite-rtl-cypress-12h0